Empyrean's Summer '26 Non-Fiction Writing Contest

 All of Empyrean's contests are run in partnership with Kada's Bookstore, and is for English-language writers who are currently residing in the United States.

-The theme for this issue is Betrayal.
+The theme for this issue is Survival.

 The Non-Fiction Contest accepts entries of stories (1500 – 8000 words) from all genres except children's.